Coders-HQ/CodersHQ/README.rst

 network, do challenges and gain points by contributing and helping others.

-Currently the platform is at the beta alpha stage with a lot of the foundations being set.
+Currently the platform is at the alpha stage with a lot of the foundations being set.
 It is built using django and deployed using docker.